 Remember, testosterone is called the “male sex hormone” for a reason.
 The more of it you have, the stronger your drive for sex (that goes for women, too).

 So it’s no surprise that this process is also reciprocal: the more sex you have, the more your brain sends the signal for more testosterone.

 A 2003 study monitored the testosterone levels of men in the days following sex.
-Interestingly, days 1-6 after sex saw minimal fluctuations of “T.” But on day 7, the levels skyrocketed.
-(Men who had no sex at all saw no change in their testosterone).
+Interestingly, days 1-6 after sex saw minimal fluctuations of “T.” But on day 7, the levels skyrocketed. ( If a man had no sex at all they saw no change in their testosterone).

 This tells us two things:

 - Yes, actually having sex increases your sex hormones.